-She chuckled and moved further out of the caption’s deck.
+She chuckled and moved further out of the captain’s deck.

 As she expected, it did the trick.
 The mood between them shifted.
 Mia was smiling from ear to ear as she held out her hand to Leanna, which she took without hesitation.
-They stayed there in silence as their body is swaying in tune with the boat as they approached the dock.
+They stayed there in silence.
+Their body swaying in tune with the boat as they approached the dock.

 The port wasn’t grand like the one they boarded from the Mainland.
 It had what you expected from a small island with the only mode of transport was through boats than planes.
 The dock was busy with delivery.
-Boxes of wooden crate unloaded from the ship as it was also the only passenger boat that had daily trips on the island.
+Boxes of wooden crate unloaded from the ship.
+It was also the only passenger boat that had daily trips on the island.

 After the captain gave them the signal to disembark, Leanna’s energy perked up.
-Her cheeks returned to his rosy flush, and her blue eyes sparkled like the tamed sea on midday.
+Her cheeks returned to its rosy flush, and her blue eyes sparkled like the tamed sea on midday.

 They rolled and hauled their luggage, which totaled five between the two of them.
 The clothes alone may last them for at least two weeks before Mia had to think about doing laundry.
-She contemplated the chores needed to attend at her Aunt’s cabin.
+She contemplated the chores to be done at her Aunt’s cabin.
 She’d imagine the place to be dusty and covered in cobwebs, unused for most of the year.

 As they reached the end of the harbor, an unfamiliar woman waved enthusiastically in their direction.
-Her silver hair stood out from the dull array of dirty, wood, and soot.
-Behind her was an old rusted blue truck.
-Since they were the only sole human passenger of the only boat in the harbor, the woman could only be waving at them unless she was one of the crew’s relatives.
+Her silver hair stood out from the dull array of dirt, wood, and soot.
+Behind her, an old rusted blue truck was parked.
+Since they were the sole human passenger of the only boat in the harbor, the woman could be waving at them unless she was one of the crew’s relatives.

 Mia looked around the harbor, but no one returned the woman’s greeting.
 It was then her aunt looked up and smiled.
 Her face brightened, and lips widen in a sporty grin.

 “Adelia!”
-Leanna called out as the woman approached them, beaming as well.
+Leanna called out as the old woman approached them, beaming as well.